virtualdataset/virtdata-java/docs/concepts.md

 Just as RNGs can appear random when the are not truly, statistical distributions which rely on them can also appear random.
 Uniform random number generators over the unit interval [0,1.0) are a common input to virtual sampling methods.
 This means that if you can configure the RNG stream that you feed into your virtual sampling methods, you can simulate a repeatable sequence from a known distribution.

-### Generator Function
+### Data Mapping Functions

-The generator function is the core building block of metagen.
-Generator functions are the functional logic that powers all procedural generation.
-The core data sequences that come from the RNG and statistical layers may not be purely functional, but it makes sense for the higher-level generator functions to be.
+The data mapping functions are the core building block of metagen.
+They are the functional logic that powers all procedural generation.
+Data mapping functions are generally pure functions.
 This simply means that a generator function will always provide the same result given the same input.
-Generator functions all take a long value as their input, and produce a result based on their parameterized type.
+All top-level mapping functions all take a long value as their input, and produce a result based on their parameterized type.

 ### Generator Library